 If you're not logged in, you'll be prompted to log into Accelo first, and then authenticate.

-In this example we'll create a Slack notification/message when you get an Accelo task assigned to you.
+In this example we'll create a Slack notification/message when you get an Accelo Request is created.

 What we're aiming for: when a new Request of type="support" is created in Accelo, we'll notify the #support Slack channel with information about the request and a link through to view the request in Accelo.

-Click on the "Make a Zap!" from the top of the Dashboard screen in Zapier.
+Click on the "+ Create Zap" from the top of the Dashboard screen in Zapier.

 After choosing/finding Accelo, you choose "New Request".